logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 ## Getting started with HotROD demo traces

-This topic explains how to set up the Logz.io sample application to send demo traces to your Logz.io Distributed Tracing account.
-You'll use a simple yaml configuration file to deploy the following components in a Docker environment:
+This topic explains how to set up the Logz.io HotROD sample application to send demo traces to your Distributed Tracing account.

+During this process, you'll use a simple yaml configuration file to deploy the following components in a Docker environment:

-+ A modified HotROD sample application, based on the original project developed to demonstrate distributed tracing.
++ A modified HotROD sample application, based on the original project developed to demonstrate distributed tracing
 + The Jaeger agent
 + The Logz.io Jaeger collector

-The <a href ="https://github.com/logzio/tracing-demo"  target="_blank">  Logz.io **tracing-demo** project repository <i class="fas fa-external-link-alt"></i> </a> includes modified configuration paramaters to create the HotROD web app.
+*The Logz.io **tracing-demo** project repository includes modified configuration paramaters to create the HotROD web app.
 The app sends data to a Logz.io Jaeger collector that you configure to work with your Distributed Tracing account.
-Click to open the <a href ="https://github.com/logzio/tracing-demo/blob/main/README.md" target="_blank"> **README** for the tracing demo project </a>
+Click to open the <a href ="https://github.com/logzio/tracing-demo/blob/main/README.md" target="_blank"> **README** for the tracing demo project. </a>*

 <!--The configuration repository <a href ="https://github.com/logzio/tracing-demo"  target="_blank">  is here <i class="fas fa-external-link-alt"></i> </a>. -->